AdyPolyCode/Flask-app/README.md

 .py files :
 	app.py
 	forms.py
+	models.py
+	routes.py

  - app py file has all the important code to handle, respectively run the server
  - forms py contains the forms to collect data from users
+ - models py contains the model tables for data storage
+ - routes py contains all the routes required for login/register/logout/home/about pages